Trouble Orgasming? Practices To Help You Find More Pleasure

 One of the best ways to approach learning more about what you like and what brings you pleasure is to explore yourself physically.
 The entire body has potential erogenous zones, so don’t be afraid to take the time to be thorough.

 You may find an unconventional spot that drives you wild, like the back of your neck or ear lobes!
-Here are a few more common erogenous zones to start your journey.
+Here are a few more common erogenous zones to start your journey on how to orgasm (or just how to find more pleasure).

 Clitoris

-The obvious place to start is with your clitoris.
+The obvious place to start is with your clitoris, since many women orgasm clitorally.
+In fact, 37% of women need clitoral stimulation to orgasm during intercourse.
 The clitoris is much larger and more impressive than you may know, and the magic button you can see on the outside is only the tip of the iceberg.
 The internal portion of the clitoris may be up to five inches long and is similar in shape to a wishbone.

 G-Spot